IBM/vllm/README.md

 ---

+## What is the purpose of this fork?

+This is an IBM-internal fork of vLLM that we are using to develop the following new features for granite.runtime:

+- [x] Activated LoRA.
+- [] Span parsing and KV cache fan-in.
+- [] KV cache offload to local SSD.

+The idea is that the main branch of this repo should not diverge significantly from upstream beyond changes required to enable these features.
+We will try to rebase against upstream frequently and we plan to contribute these changes to the upstream repository in the future.

+---

 [2025/03] We are collaborating with Ollama to host an [Inference Night](https://lu.ma/vllm-ollama) at Y Combinator in San Francisco on Thursday, March 27, at 6 PM.
 Discuss all things inference local or data center!

 [2025/04] We're hosting our first-ever *vLLM Asia Developer Day* in Singapore on *April 3rd*!
 This is a full-day event (9 AM - 9 PM SGT) in partnership with SGInnovate, AMD, and Embedded LLM.
 Meet the vLLM team and learn about LLM inference for RL, MI300X, and more!
 [Register Now](https://www.sginnovate.com/event/limited-availability-morning-evening-slots-remaining-inaugural-vllm-asia-developer-day)